-The Pitlochry area is known locally as Highland Perthshire, this comprises of five distinctive areas:-
+The area around Pitlochry is known locally as Highland Perthshire, this comprises of five distinctive areas:-

 - Blair Atholl – An estate village established in 1823 following construction of the new Bridge of Tilit in 1823.
 The Atholl Arms Hotel was built in 1832, some 30 years before the arrival of the railway in 1863.